PhillDubois/flutter-okta-sdk/README.md

 ## Getting started

 You can check the pub.dev to know how to install this plugin.
-[Flutter Okta SDK](https://pub.dev/packages/flutter_okta_sdk/install).
+[Flutter Okta Auth SDK](https://pub.dev/packages/flutter_okta_auth_sdk/install).

 ### Setup Android